Evan Vucci

-Evan Vucci (/ˈvuːtʃi/; born June 15, 1977) is an American photojournalist, currently serving as chief photographer for the Associated Press in Washington, D.C.
-Vucci shoots and produces both still photography and video projects worldwide, as well as on various subjects including Washington, D.C.–based sports, the U.S. military, and U.S. politics.
+Evan Vucci (/ˈvuːtʃi/; born June 15, 1977) is an American photojournalist, currently serving as a senior photojournalist for Reuters in Washington, D.C.
+Vucci has shot and produced both still photography and video projects worldwide, and has worked on various subjects including Washington, D.C.–based sports, the U.S. military, and U.S. politics.

 He was part of the AP reporting team that won the 2021 Pulitzer Prize for Breaking News Photography.
 In July 2024, he took photographs of an injured Donald Trump with his fist raised after his attempted assassination in Pennsylvania.

 Early life and education

 Vucci was born in Olney, Maryland, on June 15, 1977.
 His mother was a secretary and his father was a police officer.

 Vucci enrolled at the Rochester Institute of Technology in Rochester, New York, in 1995 on a path to commercial photography.
 Whilst there he attended a lecture given by photojournalist Michael Williamson.
 In the lecture, Williamson showed his work and spoke of his travels all around the world while on staff with The Washington Post.
 Vucci was struck by the photographs and life Williamson had lived and changed his major to focus on photojournalism.
 While still enrolled at Rochester Institute of Technology, Vucci photographed sports for Reuters.

 Vucci graduated from the Rochester Institute of Technology with a bachelor's degree in professional photographic illustration in 2000.